Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \section{METHODOLOGY}

-Our framework consists of two distinct steps: 1) Sim-to-Real Adaptation aimed at enhancing the fidelity of the simulation via \textit{Robot System Identification} (SysID) for a SATYRR robot and \textit{Gaussian Processes} (GPs); and 2) Learning the full set of inertial parameters for an unknown object via time-series data-driven regression model.
-Our estimator trained in the simulator can be directly applied to a physical SATYRR robot without requiring further manual tuning.
+Our framework consists of two distinct steps: 1) Real-to-Sim Adaptation aimed at enhancing the fidelity of the simulation via \textit{Robot System Identification} (SysID) and \textit{Gaussian Processes} (GPs); and 2) Learning the inertial parameters for an unknown object via time-series data-driven regression model.
+As a preliminary step for developing the end-to-end inertial parameter estimation using a high-fidelity simulation, we assume that the object can be perfectly held by the robotic hand, and a single trajectory is leveraged \cite{wu2012semi}.
 The overview of the proposed method is described in Algorithm \ref{alg:cap}.